punit-dev/AlphaPay/README.md

 # 💸 AlphaPay - Simplifying Digital Payment

-**AlphaPay** is a secure, modern, and easy-to-use payment application designed to simulate real-world digital transaction using a custom demo payment gateway.
-Built with a robust backend and a planned Kotlin-based Android frontend, AlphaPay supports OTP-based login, user management, payment flows, and transaction history.
+**AlphaPay** is a secure and modern payment app backend built with the MEN stack (MongoDB, Express, Node.js).
+It simulates real-world digital transactions using a custom demo payment gateway and includes user management, payments, and transaction history — all handled through robust backend APIs.

 > ⚙️ Backend: Node.js, Express.js, MongoDB<br>
-> 📱 Frontend: Kotlin (Android app – coming soon)

 ---